-To insure the safety and well-being of all children, guidelines and instructions are necessary for children to follow.
+To ensure the safety and well-being of all children, guidelines and instructions are necessary for children to follow.
 In many cases, our students give input into the guidelines, generating classroom discussions about the importance of these guidelines.
 When children's behavior is contrary to the guidelines, adult intervention is necessary.
 The teacher has the responsibility and authority to maintain order anywhere in the school, particularly, of course, in the classroom.
 Teachers have their own individualized methods for intervention.
 Please ask your child's teacher if you wish to see a copy of their discipline policy.
-When a student repeatedly disrupts a class or refuses to accept the teacher's authority after previous discipline measures have taken place, that student will be referred to an administrator for appropriate action.
-After the conference with an administrator, a note will be sent home describing the outcome of the conference.

-Our school teaches and models for students the Lifelines of C.L.A.S.S. schools.
-The following Lifelines are integrated into our daily curriculum: responsibility, cooperation, effort, flexibility, integrity, patience, kindness, honesty, respect, good manners, gratefulness, and trustworthiness.
-C.L.A.S.S. also encourages students to not use "put downs"- words that hurt feelings or cut people down.
-Active listening-using eye contact with the speaker, close listening, silent mouth, and undivided attention- is likewise encouraged.
+When a student repeatedly disrupts a class or refuses to accept the teacher's authority after previous discipline measures have taken place, that student may be referred to an administrator for appropriate action.
+After the conference with an administrator, a note may be sent home describing the outcome of the conference.
+Our school teaches and models for students the life goals of C.L.A.S.S. schools: "Do the right thing; treat people right."
+Each month, we teach lifelines that support our life goals, such as responsibility, cooperation, effort, flexibility, integrity, patience, kindness, honesty, respect, good manners, gratitude, and trustworthiness.